-Question 5: What should a patient bring to an appointment with a chiropractor?
+Question 5: What should a patient bring to an appointment with a chiropractor for migraine?

 Dr. Kowalski: I like when patients come in with a well-documented log of their migraine days, even through some of the available apps.
 This is helpful because (1) the memory for pain is poor.
 A lot of people don’t recognize that they have appreciated relief until they see the actual numbers, and (2) improvement is sometimes slow and difficult to track.
 But, if treatment simply reduces the frequency by 2 migraines a month, that means that the patient had nearly one fewer month of migraine a year.
 This number might not seem like a big deal when someone is experiencing 20 migraine attacks monthly, but it is as good as some prescribed preventive medications.

 Also, bring copies of any diagnostic imaging studies that have been performed.
 Make sure to write down your medications and nutritional supplements.

 Question 6: What makes a migraine patient a candidate for chiropractic treatment?

 Dr. Kowalski: That is a great question, one that we are working to figure out.
 I personally find that patients with primarily hormonal migraine to be the greatest challenge.
 I find patients with associated TMJ pain/dysfunction, neck or back discomfort to see success from a chiropractor for migraine treatment.